J0hn-SC/J0hn-SC/README.md

 <div id="header" align="center">
     <h1 align="center">Hi 👋, I'm J0hn-SC</h1>
-    <h3 align="center">A passionate web frontend developer from Peru.
-I like a lot about web development and I hope I can find a job soon</h3>
+    <h3 align="center">A passionate software developer from Peru.
+I like a lot about web development and I hope I can find a new job</h3>
 </div>

 <img src="https://media.tenor.com/lplqzKb-4iUAAAAd/you-should-be-studying-cute-cat.gif" width="400" height="450" alt="You Should Be Studying Cute Cat GIF - You Should Be Studying Cute Cat Studying GIFs"  style="max-width: 683px;">